Icenium/icenium-cli/docs/man_pages/project/configuration/resource-create.md

 Creates image resources for all mobile platforms from a single high-resolution image and saves them to the `App_Resources` folder of the current project.
 The image source must be a `PNG` image.

-<% if(isConsole && isMobileWebsite) { %>
-WARNING: This command is not applicable to mobile website projects.
-To view the complete help for this command, run `$ appbuilder help resource create`
-<% } %>
 <% if((isConsole && (isCordova || isNativeScript)) || isHtml) { %>
 <% if(isHtml) { %>
 ### Prerequisites